Therealsxlar/CycloServer-Dlls/README.md

-# CycloServer DLLS
+# Cyclo-X DLLS
-> This is for downloading and updating the dlls for in the launcher.
+> This is used for most of the dlls in the server.